Sayulita Festivals & Mexican Holidays 2026 | Local Celebrations by Amari Boutique Hotel

 Sweet Moments at Sayulita’s Family Festival

-Though not an official holiday, Flag Day is a moment of deep national pride.
-Schools and towns throughout Mexico honor the red, white, and green bandera↗️, symbol of independence and unity.
+Although not an official public holiday, Flag Day is a proud national observance honoring Mexico’s red, white, and green flag↗️, as a symbol of independence, unity, and national identity.

 A woman in red roses and embroidered shawl captures Mexico’s proud spirit during Sayulita’s colorful festive season on the Nayarit Coast.